Do you love where you live? Why or why not? What circumstances led you there? Did you choose it?

 - Embracing the great outdoors

 - Living in the middle of a land-locked city, I never felt a true connection to nature.
-There were parks in and around town of course, but nothing to really spark excitement; I wanted to immerse myself in the culture of outdoor living that I so admired, particularly as exemplified in Scandinavian countries.
+There were parks in and around town, but nothing to really spark excitement; I wanted to immerse myself in the culture of outdoor living that I so admired, particularly as exemplified in Scandinavian countries.
 Nature has a way of soothing my often restless mind and fostering a sense of presence and mindfulness that improves my quality of life immensely.

 - A small-town feel